kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 ## Overview

-The EGS Quick Installer provides a **one-command installation** experience for single-cluster EGS deployments.
+The EGS Quick Installer provides a **one-command installation** experience for EGS deployments.
 This guide is designed for users who want to get EGS up and running quickly without manual configuration.
+The installer supports both single-cluster and multi-cluster deployments, including the ability to install multiple worker clusters in a single command.

 ---